 The tipping point was that, in the 2014/15 school year, our school was to begin the process of becoming a BYOD school and employing google classroom to facilitate curriculum delivery.
 If this was going to have any hope of being a success, staff would need more support.
 As a result our school has funded three 80 minute blocks, split between two teachers for the sole purpose of providing pedagogically sound tech support.

+With this 240 minutes, we serve the technology needs of 1300+ students, 90 teachers and 70 support staff.
+When I interviewed for the position I referred to it as boots on the ground classroom support and so far it seems to be working for teachers, if not for my wine cellar.
 When we started this little adventure, I figured it might be useful if I tracked our tech related staff contacts over the year just to get an idea of what we were spending the most time on.
 In the first 4 months we have begun to paint an interesting picture of what teachers need in the way of frontline tech support.

 Google Classroom – 21.2%